 “Where does it stand now?” she asked.

-“I guess I hadn’t let you know.
+“I guess I didn’t let you and Laura know.
 He was found guilty.
 His sentencing hearing is scheduled for Monday morning.
 So we’ll probably have a lunch to celebrate the end of the trial.”

-She removed her shorts and top and put them on a chair.
+She removed her shorts and top and put them over a hanger.
 I saw Tom leading Janice outside, then I heard the doorbell.

 “I’d better go see who’s at the door.
 Go on out.
 That girl out there at the side of the pool is Janice Brown.
 She’s nice, and fun too.
 I think you’ll like each other.”